OpenAssetIO/OpenAssetIO/doc/decisions/DR023-Manager-capability-introspection.md

-particular workflows (for example, determining the trait set of a pasted entity reference), it is felt that this would be better suited to a more tailored mechanism that makes it clear its results _are_ entity specific (eg `entityTraits`).
+particular workflows (for example, determining the trait set of a pasted entity reference), it is felt that this would be better suited to a more tailored mechanism that makes it clear its results _are_ entity specific (e.g. `entityTraits`).

 In the cases of reactionary data handling/performance (see the shader parameter example), the question of whether the advent of optimizations such as `constants.kInfoKey_EntityReferencesMatchPrefix` make this a non-issue.
-Unfortunately not all Managers have the ability to support an optimzed constant reference prefix.
+Unfortunately not all Managers have the ability to support an optimized constant reference prefix.
 File-path remapping managers may not have any such uniform string that can be used to short-circuit API evaluation.
 It is also possible to write these Managers in Python or some other non-performant language.
 As such the `isEntityReference`